How to Pitch a Book – Your Guide to Writing the Perfect Book Pitch

 4. Find Relevant Comp Titles

 My next tip for pitching your novel is to find relevant comps.
 I know comparable titles are the bane of every writer's existence, especially those who are seeking traditional publishing.
-It might feel unnatural or on unrealistic to compare your story to others, or perhaps you simply just don't have a lot of time to read recently published books and therefore you're struggling to come up with any comp titles at all.
+It might feel unnatural or unrealistic to compare your story to others, or perhaps you simply just don't have a lot of time to read recently published books and therefore you're struggling to come up with any comp titles at all.
 Maybe you don't even know where to start with finding comp titles.

 But comps can be really helpful for pitching your book, whether you’re traditionally publishing or self-publishing.
 That's because comparable titles help a literary agent or a potential reader understand what to expect from your story and what other audiences it would appeal to.
 Comps also do double duty because if a literary agent or a reader is a big fan of one of the comps that you come up with, they're immediately going to be that much more interested in reading your story, so it can be a really powerful pitch element.